rkyymmt/udacity-drl-navigation/README.md

 - Instructions
     - The README describes how to run the code in the repository, to train the agent.
 For additional resources on creating READMEs or using Markdown, see here and here.

-## Report

-- The submission includes a file in the root of the GitHub repository or zip file (one of Report.md, Report.ipynb, or Report.pdf) that provides a description of the implementation.

-- Learning Algorithm
-    - The report clearly describes the learning algorithm, along with the chosen hyperparameters.
-It also describes the model architectures for any neural networks.

-- Plot of Rewards
-    - A plot of rewards per episode is included to illustrate that the agent is able to receive an average reward (over 100 episodes) of at least +13.
-The submission reports the number of episodes needed to solve the environment.

-- Ideas for Future Work
-    - The submission has concrete future ideas for improving the agent's performance.

 ## Suggestions to Make Your Project Stand Out!
 - Include a GIF and/or link to a YouTube video of your trained agent!
 - Solve the environment in fewer than 1800 episodes!